-- 3.3 The SHMA models the need for different sizes of homes, taking account of the existing profile, evidence from market signals, issues related to management of the affordable housing stock and long-term demographic trends. - 3.4 The SHMA identifies that housing provision in Christchurch should be monitored against the broad mix of market housing as set out in the table below.
-In Christchurch, as across the HMA generally, the focus of demand for new market housing will be on two and three-bed properties.
+3.3 The SHMA models the need for different sizes of homes, taking account of the existing profile, evidence from market signals, issues related to management of the affordable housing stock and long-term demographic trends.

+3.4 The SHMA identifies that housing provision in Purbeck should be monitored against the broad mix of market housing as set out in the table below.
+In Purbeck the focus of demand for new market housing will be on two and three-bed properties, as is the case across the HMA.

-Table 8: Estimated dwelling requirement by number of bedrooms (2013 to 2033) - Market Sector
+Table 9: Estimated dwelling requirement by number of bedrooms (2013 to 2033) - Market Sector

 Area 1 bedroom 2 bedrooms 3 bedrooms 4+ bedrooms

-Christchurch 7.2% 42.6% 40.2% 10.0%
+Purbeck 6.0% 52.6% 41.1% 0.3%

 Eastern Dorset 9.8% 42.6% 36.1% 11.4%

-3.5 The mix identified above should inform strategic authority-wide policies and help to inform the 'portfolio' of sites which are considered and ultimately allocated through the Local Plan process.

-However, we would recommend that strategic policy retains a reasonable degree of flexibility to ensure that, in applying a mix to individual development sites, appropriate regard is given to the nature of the development sites, the character of existing housing stock of the area, as well as the most up-to-date local evidence of need/demand.

-3.6 With regard to the need for different types of affordable housing, the analysis points to a distribution of need shown below.
-As with elsewhere in the HMA Christchurch has a particular need for one bedroom homes.
-Compared to the HMA Christchurch has a slightly higher need for 3 bedroom properties and lower need for 2 bedroom properties.
+- 3.5 The mix identified above should inform strategic authority-wide policies and help to inform the 'portfolio' of sites which are considered and ultimately allocated through the Local Plan process.
+However, we would recommend that strategic policy retains a reasonable degree of flexibility to ensure that, in applying a mix to individual development sites, appropriate regard is given to the nature of the development sites, the character of existing housing stock of the area, as well as the most up-to-date local evidence of need/demand. - 3.6 With regard to the need for different types of affordable housing, the analysis points to a distribution of need shown below.
+Purbeck has a particular need for one- and two-bedroom homes.
 Local Plan policies on affordable housing mix should be informed by these figures considered together with plan-wide viability studies.

-Table 9:Estimated dwelling requirement by number of bedrooms (2013 to 2033) -Affordable Sector
+Table 10: Estimated dwelling requirement by number of bedrooms (2013 to 2033) - Affordable Sector

 Area 1 bedroom 2 bedrooms 3 bedrooms 4+ bedrooms

-Christchurch 46.5% 29.8% 21.3% 2.4%
+Purbeck 36.5% 39.8% 21.1% 2.6%

 Eastern Dorset 46.3% 32.4% 18.5% 2.9%